Sushmitha-93/Predict-Future-Sales/README.md

 # Predict-Future-Sales

 Sales forecasting is a frequent application of Machine Learning.
 Businesses can use this forecasting to identify benchmarks, determine incremental impacts of new initiatives, plan resources in response to expected demand, and project future budgets.
 This report provides detailed Machine Learning based solutions to the <a href="https://www.kaggle.com/c/competitive-data-science-predict-future-sales">Kaggle competition - Predict Future Sales </a>.
-We have implemented different Machine Learning models to produce forecasted output for the given dataset and concluded the best results with Kaggle ranking.
+I have implemented different Machine Learning models to produce forecasted output for the given dataset and concluded the best results with Kaggle ranking.

 <h3>Problem Statement and Methods applied</h3>
-<p>Our task is to forecast the total amount of products sold in every shop for the test set.
+<p>The task is to forecast the total amount of products sold in every shop for the test set.
 We have applied following models:
 <ol>
 <li>Prophet</li>
 <li>LSTM</li>